diku-dk/futhark-book/language.rst

 The simplest SOAC is probably ``map``.
 It takes two arguments: a function and an array.
 The function argument can be a function name, or an anonymous function.
-The function is called for every element of the input array, and an array of the result is returned.
+The function is applied to every element of the input array, and an array of the result is returned.
 For example:

 ::